madanyc/workfront-learn.en/help/administration-and-setup/email-and-in-app-notifications/admin-set-up-event-notifications.md

 >[!NOTE]
 >
 >Because of a phased rollout, the functionality that allows system and group administrators to manage event notifications is temporarily not available for some [!DNL Workfront] customers.
-Please follow this [!DNL Workfront One] article for updates regarding the release: Unlock configuration of event notifications for groups.
+Please follow this article for updates regarding the release: Unlock configuration of event notifications for groups.

 System administrators determine which notifications users should receive through [!DNL Workfront].